-Scholar Sponsorship Policy & Procedures
+Scholar Processing Guidelines & Procedures

 As an administrator, it is important to be familiar with BU’s sponsorship policies, procedures and timelines for the various immigration classifications.
 We encourage you to consult with your Scholar Advisor regarding the possibility of sponsorship and processing requirements before extending a formal appointment or offer of employment.

-BU policy generally limits immigration sponsorship to research and teaching positions.
+BU policy generally limits immigration sponsorship to Boston-based research and teaching positions.
 The Office of Human Resources provides guidelines for research appointments, whether paid or unpaid, in the Academic Research Job Family Matrix, so please review this information to determine the appropriate appointment and follow the procedures specific to your school/college for appointment conferral.
 Casual (temporary) research or teaching positions may also qualify for limited sponsorship.

 Many administrative and support staff positions do not meet minimum eligibility requirements for immigration sponsorship.
 On occasion, some professional staff positions in specialized fields may meet minimum federal requirements and thus warrant consideration for institutional sponsorship.
 Departments wishing to hire an international employee for a professional staff position are advised to consult with us to determine immigration sponsorship options.
 If the position and the candidate appear to qualify for immigration sponsorship, approval from the hiring authority and the Office of the Provost may also be required.
 Casual (temporary) staff positions are not eligible for immigration sponsorship.